 Over the past few months, I have also been blessed to have made contact with the editor of CNN’s food page – Eatocracy.
-Kat has welcomed me for three opinion pieces, encouraging customers to connect with farmers who producer their food, and my most recent piece last week shared insight to how the drought affects my family’s cattle farm in Arkansas.
+Kat has welcomed me for three opinion pieces, encouraging customers to connect with farmers who produce their food, and my most recent piece last week shared insight into how the drought affects my family’s cattle farm in Arkansas.
 View all of my pieces here.

 I encourage you to thank the editors of CNN’s pages for seeking out the voice of farmers and making an effort to make connections to the farmers producing food for this country.